jiahaoliu1891/Language-and-The-World/README.md

 Therefore, models only learn from corpus can never understand human language.
 We must let our deep learning models to learn lanaguage from multi-dimensional data: video, audio, etc. Grounding symbols into real world objects is a prerequisite for natural language understanding (NLU), which is a small step towards AGI.
 <br>

-Here is a reading list for Language Grounding and some related topics.
-Although these works have not draw much attention yet, I believe they are indispensable for AGI.

 ## Papers:
 ### Language Grounding
 * [**Why Build an Assistant in Minecraft?**](https://research.fb.com/publications/why-build-an-assistant-in-minecraft/)